Exercise Status: All exercises complete and verified

 return results

-Exercise - Score responses with autorater
+Scoring responses with an autorater

 Not all contrastive prompts work equally well - sometimes the model ignores the system prompt, or the response is incoherent.
 We need to filter for pairs where the positive prompt actually elicited the trait and the negative prompt actually suppressed it.

 We do this using an autorater: an LLM judge that scores each response on a 0-100 scale for how strongly it exhibits the trait.
 The trait data includes an eval_prompt template for this purpose.
+The score_trait_response function below formats the eval prompt with {question} and {answer} placeholders, calls the autorater, and parses the numeric score.

 After scoring, we filter for effective pairs: pairs where pos_score >= 50 and neg_score < 50.